VDIGPKU/CFENet/README.md

 #### Note that CFENet is only an efficient one-stage detector, which can achieve 23+fps on MS-COCO when single-scale inference(VGG-CFENet800).

+In total, there are three versions of CFENet:

+1) CFENet (the master branch on the going)

+2) CFENet+ (the working branch)

+3) CFENet++ (under writing)

 Now, we have opened the [**working** branch](https://github.com/qijiezhao/CFENet/tree/working), we wish you can try to train it with different configurations, this can help us find BUGs.

-What's more, we are training the referenced models recently(CFENet300-SEResNet50, CFENet512-VGG16), Once it finished, we will open it at master branch.